 Joining my first team, Newstead Junior 2, was the start of a very steep netball learning curve.
-Unfortunately it wasn’t steep enough to lead to international netball, but I still learnt a few things, which I’d like to share.
+It wasn’t steep enough to lead to international netball, but I learnt a few things, which I’d like to share.

 When I was in high school I played a couple of seasons of mid-week indoor netball.
 This has all the same rules as outdoor netball except you’re allowed to kill people.
 It was an incredibly rough competition.
 Luckily the courts were surrounded with nets and there was no bitumen so breaking a pelvis didn’t hurt.

-A team from a local low-security prison were also in the competition.
+A team from a local low-security prison played in the competition.
 One week one of their players threatened to kill Julia.
-This was clearly unacceptable.
-So at half-time our captain swapped Julia out of that position.
+This situation was clearly unacceptable.
+So at half-time our captain swapped Julia out.
 And swapped me in.
 I was baffled by this decision because I tend to shit people at the best of times.

-I kept my distance and the woman only threatened to punch me in the face.
-I didn’t play my best half of netball ever, but it wasn’t the point.
-I had discovered something important about myself; people didn’t always want to kill me.
+I kept my distance and my opponent merely threatened to punch me in the face.
+I didn’t play my best netball ever, but it wasn’t the point.
+I had discovered something important about myself; sometimes people didn’t want to kill me.

-The next week this lady apologised, explaining that she hadn’t been taking her medication.
+The next week the woman involved apologised, explaining that she hadn’t been taking her medication.
 No worries I said.
 No worries at all.